 When a floating host is connected to a wellhead, pipeline, or flowline on the seafloor with a fluid-carrying pipe (i.e., a riser), issues of containing pressure in a highly dynamic environment are unavoidably posed and must be addressed through:

-Since 1975, Stress Engineering Services has been providing quality riser design and analysis services to clients around the world.
+For nearly five decades, Stress Engineering Services has been providing quality riser design and analysis services to clients around the world.
 Our extensive structural, mechanical, and materials experience, in combination with our proprietary in-house riser analysis tools, allows us to fully address complex riser design and analysis issues and deliver the most effective solutions within our clients’ scheduling constraints.

 Our renowned expertise centers on the design and analysis of production, drilling, combo (combined production and drilling), export, water-injection, and completion riser systems.
 We have design experience with a variety of riser configurations, including top-tensioned risers (TTRs), flexibles, hybrid risers, steel catenary risers (SCRs), steel lazy-wave risers, as well as a variety of other less mature concepts.

 Production, Water Injection, and Export Risers

 Production and export risers are typically deployed for 20 years or more.
 They are therefore exposed to a high risk of very extreme environmental conditions as well as smaller-amplitude daily loading over a very long period of time.
 These extreme and fatigue-damage causing loads (together with potentially high pressure and temperature for production risers) must be accommodated by the riser systems’ components, including tensioners and hang-off structures.
 Top-tensioned production risers consist of a set of tubes, one inside another, which contributes additional complexity to the engineering of these systems.
 Understanding how to address the composite action of the multiple tubes under dynamic loading is an important aspect of top-tensioned production riser analysis.

 Drilling Riser Configuration Optimization